mistyhx/xinhu-blog/content/blog/how-did-i-built-a-lightning-fast-site-with-gatsby-and-netlify-cms/index.md

 ![website-performance](performance.png "website performance")

 ## Step 1 - Initiate your Gatsby project
 In order to start the a Gatsby project, you need to install it globally.
 The official website has a very straight forward [tutorial](https://www.gatsbyjs.org/docs/quick-start), so it would be redundant for me to repeat that process.
-In this article, I will skip the straight forward pieces and provide a link to the official guidance, and explain the areas that is more confusing.
+In this article, I will skip the straight forward pieces and provide a link to the official guidance, and explain the areas that was more confusing.